Quick answer

 If it still isn't working

-If the battery is still not charging after following these steps, consider the following options:
+If a red-LED fault persists after following these steps, consider the following options:

 - Warranty Claim: Check if your battery is still under warranty.
 Ryobi offers a 3-year warranty on their 18V ONE+ batteries.